 Home » Infographic » Quelles sont les causes principales de l’apparition de la vallée des larmes ?

 Vascular congestion can also play a role in the perception of the infraorbital hollow.
 Venous stasis, particularly in the suborbital plexuses, can darken the area, highlighting the depth of the groove by contrast.
-This is often a transient mechanism, but it can become chronic if the causes are not identified and addressed.
+This is often a transient mechanism, but it can become chronic if the underlying causes are not identified and corrected.

 Hormones play a crucial role in tissue regeneration, collagen production, and water retention in cutaneous and subcutaneous tissues.
 Among them, estrogens have a direct effect on skin hydration, dermal thickness, and the density of supporting fibers.
 In women, the abrupt drop in estrogen during menopause leads to a rapid deterioration of skin tone and tissue firmness, including in the infraorbital region.